brunoluiz/gifsane-extension/README.md

 ![](./demo/demo.webp)

+> The animation above uses WebM (more optimised than GIF) which is not currently supported for now

 ## Install

 Due to the usage of WASM, is a bit tricky to upload this extension into web extension stores.